NormandDesmarais/GetCleanDataProject/CodeBook.md

-#Human Activity Recognition Using Smartphones Data Set Summary
+#Human Activity Recognition Using Smartphones' Summary Data Set
 ## Description
 This is a summary of the *standard deviation* and *mean value* measurement variables from the Human Activity Recognition Using Smartphones Data Set from UCI Machine Learning Repository.
 More details on the original data set are available  [here](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).